Category: Bistro, Modern European

 Fancetts

-Quickly dominating the Cambridge food scene is the independent French-inspired bistro, Fancetts, located on the bustling Mill Road.
+Quickly dominating the Cambridge food scene is the independent French-inspired bistro.
+Fancetts, located on the bustling Mill Road.
 With its humble green-painted exterior, the only indication of a restaurant is the handwritten chalkboard to the side of the door advertising its prix fixe and opening hours.
-The menu on the door attracts the eyes of passersby; locals making their way home after a long day’s work, and tourists walking into the city centre from the train station.
+The menu on the door attracts the eyes of passersby.
+Locals making their way home after a long day’s work, and tourists walking into the city centre from the train station.

 The only table available for lunch was right at opening, a direct measure of their acclaim within the Cambridge food scene.
 We were welcomed with a glass of Cremant, its delicate tone cleansing the palate ready for lunch.
-Their silky wild garlic and potato soup with fowley mussels, chives, and croutons opened what was to be an exceptional meal filled with a harmonious abundance of flavours.
+Their silky wild garlic and potato soup with fowley mussels, chives, and croutons opened what was to be an exceptional meal.
+It was filled with a harmonious abundance of flavours.

 There is something very sexy about classic dishes that pack a punch.
 Think, double-baked cheddar and gruyure souffle, with melted leeks and flaked smoked haddock, or a croquette of pigs head and smoked ham hock finished with burnt apple puree.
 Its richness melts in your mouth as you wash it down with a glass of waxy Adega de Pegões.